ChronoSheets/ChronoSheets-Python-Client/docs/ClientsApi.md

 # create an instance of the API class
 api_instance = ChronoSheetsAPI.ClientsApi()
-client_id = 56 # int | The ID of the client you want to get
+client_id = 56 # int | The ID of the Client you want to get
 x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try:
-    # Get a particular client
+    # Get a particular client.
+Requires the 'ManageClientsAndProjects' or 'ManageJobsAndTask' permissions.
     api_response = api_instance.clients_get_client(client_id, x_chronosheets_auth)
     pprint(api_response)
 except ApiException as e: